 If people are experiencing side effects while taking statins, they should contact a doctor.

 Some people cannot tolerate statins and may require an alternative.
-Doctors may suggest a combination of dietary changes and one or more lipid-lowering medications, such as:
+Doctors may suggest a combination of dietary changes and

 - nicotinic acid